grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** Looks better to me.
 The Statement is still evaluated as true, which means we got it right, did we not?

 **Johnny:** Not exactly.
-With moves such as this one, I like to be extra careful. let's comment out the body of the `Enter()` method and see if this Statement can still be made false by the implementation:
+With moves such as this one, I like to be extra careful.
+Let's comment out the body of the `Enter()` method and see if this Statement can still be made false by the implementation:

 ```csharp
 public void Enter(DigitKeys digit)